ELS-RD/transformer-deploy/README.md

 10/31/2021 11:35:08 INFO     timing [Pytorch_fp16]: mean=6.04ms, sd=0.74ms, min=5.77ms, max=28.79ms, median=6.05ms, 95p=6.19ms, 99p=6.29ms
 ```

-TensorRT and optimized onnxruntime provides very similar results on short sequences.
+TensorRT and optimized ONNX Runtime provides very similar results on short sequences.
-In the following steps, we will continu with onnxruntime model because the dynamic axis are easier to work with compared to TensorRT.
+In the following steps, we will continue with ONNX Runtime model because the dynamic axis are easier to work with compared to TensorRT.

-> Docker build will take almost 1 hour...
+> Docker build will is very slow on a G4, be patient...
-> the docker image is only required for `tensorrt` support inside `onnxruntime` (and measure a difference, if any, with onnxruntime).
+> the docker image is only required for `tensorrt` support inside `ONNX Runtime` (and measure a difference, if any, with ONNX Runtime).
-> if you don't want to wait, you can also just install onnxruntime-gpu from pip on the machine (no container)
-> and disable the line `("TensorrtExecutionProvider", infered_shape_model_onnx_path),` to run the script directly on the machine

 ## FastAPI server

+This is our baseline, easy to run, but not very performant.

 ```shell
 # launch server, disable logging for best performances